 Semester Learning Plan

-I start out by researching curriculum for each subject that I plan to teach.
-Once I decide on the curriculum that I want, I write it into my Semester Learning Plan.
-The Learning Plan Sheet has columns for the subject, the chosen curriculum, and the number of total lessons in that curriculum.
+After I have researched the curriculum for each subject that I plan to teach and decided on the one (or three) that I want to use, I write it all down into the Semester Learning Plan.
+The Semester Learning Plan has columns for the subject, the chosen curriculum, and the number of total lessons in that curriculum.
 I then use the total number of lessons to determine how many lessons per week we need to complete.

 Each month I set new goals for our homeschool on the Monthly Goals sheet.
-These goals range from improving my son’s reading level to increasing time spent on a certain subject that we have pushed to the side.
+These goals range from improving my children’s reading level to increasing time spent on a certain subject that we have pushed to the side.
 Writing down these goals instead of just making mental notes allows me to really focus in on our goals and make sure that we place the appropriate amount of attention in the needed areas.

 Weekly Lesson Plan

 The Weekly Lesson Plan sheet is where I write down what we plan to accomplish on each day for each subject.
-This helps to keep everything straight in my head and it serves as a checklist & a work record if we were to ever be audited.
+This helps to keep everything straight in my head and it serves as a checklist and a work record if we were to ever be audited.
 My oldest child can also look at this sheet to see what he can work on independently throughout the week.

-We are working hard to increase the number of books we read.
-To help with this, I keep up with each completed book in this reading log.
-When it is filled up, Q1 gets a special treat to celebrate!
+We are working hard to increase the number of books we read in our household.
+To help us with this, I keep up with each completed book in this reading log.
+When it is filled up, the kids get a special treat to celebrate!

-Sometimes I feel a little overwhelmed by our extracurricular activities so I created a form to help me keep track.
+Sometimes I feel a little (or a lot) overwhelmed by our extracurricular activities so I created a form to help me keep track.
 I simply write down the activity type (soccer, dance, baseball, church groups, etc), the meeting time, and any special notes about each activity.

-Our family doesn’t visit the doctor often, but when we do I forget which kid had what over the last year.
+Our family doesn’t visit the doctor often, but when we do I always seem to forget which kid had what over the last year.
 Did the baby have a cold or was that the pre-teen?
 Mama brain is serious, y’all.
-The doctor visit form helps me to keep track of any illnesses & medications that my kids have throughout the year without having to keep a mental file.
+The doctor visit form helps me to keep track of any illnesses and medications that my kids have throughout the year without having to keep a mental file.

 It is ALWAYS a great idea to practice safety drills (fire, tornado, earthquake, stranger, internet safety, etc) and drug awareness activities with your kids.
-I use the Safety Lessons/Drills Form so I can easily see when we are due for a refresher.
+I like to use the Safety Drills Form so that I can easily see when we are due for a refresher.